fractalego/agents_coordinator/README.md

 - Task notes: description only
 - Connect notes: press CTRL and click on a note to connect it to another note
 - Delete notes: press DELETE to delete a note
-- Save the webpage to keep your notes
+- Save the webpage to keep your notes# agents_coordinator